 There are a few milestones in the life of a writer that let them know they're on their way to something more than the obscurity of the unsung hobbyist.
 Milestones like hate mail, getting paid, and of course someone asking about their process.
 Much like the hate mail (and hopefully some day like the money), the first time is only a lone visigoth on the hill–harbinger of open floodgates.
 I'm told by every writer of any notoriety that I will come to loathe this question with the white hot fury of a billion supernovas.

-Don't get me wrong Jenny, I don't resent the question...yet.
+Don't get me wrong Jenny, I don't resent the question.
+I'm young and innocent like when the world was new.
 As far as I'm concerned you popped my process cherry and there will always be a place in my heart for you, even long after I'm gritting my teeth, staring at the ceiling, and answering this question for the googleplexbizillionth time.
 It will be fond memories of my sweet innocence, October the 3rd 2014, and Jenny that will help carry me through such events.

 Creeped out yet?
 Wonderful.
 Let's move on.